At six months of age, Ashley Rose was given weeks to live.

 Waking from a coma and diagnosed with full blown AIDS contracted from her mother at birth, Ashley had no immune system and a disease that was consuming her tiny three pound body.

 At that time, Kari Murphy received a call from Children’s Aid Society (CAS).
 After making 200 calls, CAS was desperately trying to find someone who would provide palliative care for a tiny baby who had weeks left.
 Kari agreed and brought Ashley home.

 She was frail, fed through a feeding tube and her skin was so thin, her veins could be mapped.
 Ashley was the sixth child in the Murphy’s care, four of these children were non-biological children with disabilities.
 Kari recounts bringing Ashley home and a calm coming over the baby in her arms.

-Today, Ashley is a bubbly 20-year old young woman and one of ten children adopted or fostered by the Murphy’s.
+Today, Ashley is a bubbly 21-year old woman and one of ten children adopted or fostered by the Murphy’s.
 Her daily drug regime is keeping her healthy, and her HIV is undetectable.
-There are side effects that she lives with every day – short term memory loss and hair loss being a few.
+There are still side effects that she lives with every day—short term memory loss and hair loss, being a few.
 Monthly doctors visits are just part of her life as someone growing up with HIV.

 Ashley lives openly with her HIV status and is boldly speaking out about the stigma associated with living with HIV.
 She is inspiring audiences globally as she speaks about her past, and changes the conversation around HIV and AIDS.

-Ashley hopes for a future that includes finding a cure for HIV and AIDS to make an AIDS-free world for the next generation.
+Ashley hopes for a future that includes finding a cure for HIV/AIDS to make an AIDS-free world for the next generation.
 Ashley is a National Youth Ambassador for CANFAR and a number of other AIDS organizations.
 She has spoken at the United Nations AIDS gala in Geneva, Switzerland and to the General Assembly in New York.